 Zip lining and aerial parks are fun activities that are sure to get your adrenaline going.
 Tours are offered at many locations around Colorado, from ski resorts to the Royal Gorge.
-Some run year round, while others are only during the summer season.
+Some run year-round, while others are only during the summer season.

-Zip Line Tours in Colorado
+List of Zip Line Tours in CO

-Aerial Courses and Parks in Colorado
+List of Aerial Courses and Parks in CO

 Guide to Zip Lining and Aerial Parks in Colorado

-Zip lining makes for a fun, action-packed day in the Colorado countryside.
+Ziplining makes for a fun, action-packed day in the Colorado countryside.
 Mostly all ages can enjoy this high-flying activity.
 Zip line tours can be found everywhere, from deep in the mountains to the urban Front Range.

 A zip line is an aerial rope-slide, consisting of a pulley suspended on a metal cable, usually made of stainless steel.
-Some are built naturally on tree tops or use cliffs to launch from an incline, gaining speeds of around 35-50 miles per hour.
+Some are built naturally on treetops or use cliffs to launch from an incline, gaining speeds of around 35-50 miles per hour.
 Others have man-made launch platforms that use an incline to zip to the next platform.

 Aerial parks provide a wide array of off-the-ground challenges.
 From rope crosses to swinging bridges, aerial courses are designed for all ages and skill levels.
-In addition to the aerial course each park has a zip line tour, to further the fun.
+In addition to the aerial course, each park has a zip line tour, to further the fun.